Potipot Island, Zambales (Updated)

 Potipot is just 7.5 hectares in size, surrounded by a creamy white sand – some say pinkish white sand – beach throughout.
 It is possible to walk around the island in 30 minutes.
 We believe the best spot in the island is the southern part where one encounters the famous driftwoods and isolated portions of beach where the sand is finer and the water is even clearer.
 The area near the driftwoods also contains some coral rocks leading us to surmise that there could be fishes here; unfortunately we had left our snorkel at our picnic table which is a good distance from this place.
 Few, if any people stay here.
 There are no tables or benches probably because the shade here is not as good compared to the area where we had our lunch – making it the perfect place for moments of quiet solitude.
 Leo also found it to be the best place for taking photos.

 TipsYou can get a boat to Potipot from Uacon in Candelaria at any of the resorts there or from boatmen in the area.
 We parked in a private lot (for a fee of P100) and got a boat from the caretaker of the place.
 Boat fees are P400 for a boat that can take 4 people and P500 for larger ones that can take 7.
 Make sure to bring your own food.
 The lone store on the island only sells snacks and beverages.
 There is an entrance fee to the island (we heard it’s privately owned): P100 for a day trip and P300 for an overnight stay.
-There are small, native-style cottages for rent at P1,000.
+There are small, native-style cottages for rent.
 There is no electricity on the island.
 Some people choose to stay at the resorts in Uacon and make a day trip to Potipot.
 We chose to go up to Zambales from Metro Manila in the morning, stay at Potipot in the afternoon and make the return trip back to Manila, all in one day.
 Not good for Leo’s back since he was driving all the way.

 In retrospect, we think it would have been far better to do this trip, given its distance from Manila, as part of a longer visit to other destinations in Zambales or Pangasinan as we had originally intended.
 Or, at the very least, we could have stayed overnight at one of the resorts in Uacon (the resort list includes Sunbloom Resort, Dawal Beach Resort and Puerto del Mar among others).
 A drive to Candelaria and back in one day is a bit too much for a leisurely trip.
+(We stayed overnight at Dawal Beach Resort and made the trip to Potipot the following morning on a recent visit.)

 Getting To Uacon, CandelariaBy private vehicle: To get to Uacon, Candelaria by car take the North Luzon Expressway (NLEX) all the way to the Dau/Mabalacat exit then continue on to the Subic-Clark-Tarlac Expressway (SCTEX).
 The route through San Fenando – Lubao in Pampanga is shorter but passes through a narrower road and congested town centers so we decided on using the SCTEX instead for speed and ease of travel.
 Travel the length of SCTEX to the Tipo Exit, pass through the Subic Bay Metropolitan Authority (SBMA) and on to Subic Town.
 Take the national road all the way to Candelaria.
 You will pass by the towns of Castillejos, San Marcelino, San Narciso, San Felipe, Cabangan, Botolan, Iba, Palauig and Masinloc before Candelaria in that order.
 It’s about a five hour drive from Metro Manila.
 There are two things to remember so your trip doesn’t take longer than necessary: